QA Smoke Testing in Software - A Complete Guide for 2025

 The phrase “smoke test” was lifted from the construction industry.
 During this test, water pipelines would be filled with smoke to see if there were any leaks and other underlying issues.

-In the tech industry, smoke tests were first used for hardware testing.
-In this test, hardware boards were tested to see whether they would smoke once they were plugged in and turned on.
+In the tech industry, smoke tests were first used for hardware testing, where hardware boards were tested to see if they would smoke once plugged in and turned on.
 If they did emit smoke, they would fail the tests and were immediately unplugged.
 If they didn’t, they’d move on to the next round of testing.

 It is a crucial part of developing applications and quality assurance.
 It is the first line of defense against faulty code in initial software builds.
 Smoke tests aren’t used to debug builds; they are used to find out whether the builds are working in the first place.